Indiana man rescued after getting lost on Alaska’s Mount Juneau - NewsBreak

 Officials say 49-year-old Brian Klem of Franklin called for help around 3:30 p.m. on Saturday, August 13.
 He told rescuers he started hiking Mount Juneau around noon and could not find his way back.

 Six members from Juneau Mountain Rescue made it to Klem around 5:25 p.m. and helped get him back to the main trail.
-Together they hiked back down to the trailhead and reached it a little more than two hours later.
+Together they hiked back down to the trailhead and reached it a little more than two hours later.11-year-old boys charged, accused of making false 911 calls about active school shooter

 Klem had fallen a few times but was not seriously hurt.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.